 Teslagrad is definitely a solid platforming experience that does a different take on telling an interesting story without telling, but merely showing the events.
 This is done through a series of rooms across its story which are painted deep with details and tell the story of what's going on within the world.
 The puzzles were well done in the game providing a challenge and consistently evolving across the narrative which kept things interesting.
 It never took too long to figure things out when it came to solving them and just a couple tries occasionally to figure it out.
 I actually quite enjoyed the style of puzzle solving and felt they were integrated into the journey well.

-Review Done on Teslagrad for Xbox One
+Teslagrad Review on Xbox One

 Review Code Provided by Rain Games